-A more detailed description of the four categories of financial assets is as follows:

-(a) Financial Assets at FVTPL
+A more detailed description of the four categories of financial assets is as follows i.
+Financial Assets at FVTPL ii.
+Loans and Receivables

 This category includes financial assets that are either classified as held for trading or that meets certain conditions and are designated by the Bank to be carried at FVTPL upon initial recognition.
 All derivatives fall into this category, except for those designated and effective as hedging instruments.